thomasrayner/thomasrayner.github.io/_posts/2020-09-09-cissp-study-notes-ch4.md

 * [Chapter 3: Business Continuity Planning](/cissp-study-notes-ch3)

 ## Chapter 4: Laws, Regulations, and Compliance

-### What this chapter is about

-Chapter 4 covers a variety of topics related to determining compliance requirements, contractual and legal standards, and privacy requirements.
-It also includes information to help you understand legal and regulatory issues that relate to information security in a global context like data breaches, licensing requirements, and privacy.

 ### My key takeaways and crucial points